WhosPix3l/ProLunchpodder-Minecraft-Pack/README.md

 To download, click on the green ![code](https://raw.githubusercontent.com/WhosPix3l/ProLunchpodder-Minecraft-Pack/main/Image%20Resources/code.png) button, and click on Download ZIP.

 ## Installation
-To install, open Minecraft 1.16.3, and drag Clarity 32x and this overlay pack.
+To install, open Minecraft 1.16.3, and drag Clarity 32x and the overlay pack folder (don't drag image resources!!).
 The overlay should be on top of Clarity.
 ![selected.png](https://raw.githubusercontent.com/WhosPix3l/ProLunchpodder-Minecraft-Pack/main/Image%20Resources/selected.png)

 ## Modifications